 How do I transfer large amounts of data from one Amazon S3 bucket to another?

-How do I troubleshoot slow or inconsistent speeds when downloading or uploading to Amazon S3?
+How do I troubleshoot slow or inconsistent speeds when I download or upload data to Amazon S3 from an on-premises client?